 - When you praise God during hardship, you shatter the devil's influence in the situation.
 Satan might have been involved in bringing the hardship upon you, but it drives him crazy when you give God the glory anyway.
 Your faith and your persistent praise will drive the devil right out of the room.
 Conversely, when you complain and blame God, you give Satan handles which allow Satan to steer you around like a scooter.

 - Persistently praising God through hardship builds endurance and faithfulness in your character -- fruit of the Holy Spirit and evidence of God's power at work in your life.
 This will be a powerful testimony to your friends and family that Jesus Christ is the same yesterday, today and forever.
 When God brings the enlargement and the blessing (and He will certainly do both), your friends and family will have living proof that God's promises in Scripture are true.

-Friends, a lot of us have experienced distress and pain this past couple of weeks.
+Friends, a lot of us have experienced distress and pain.
 Let me encourage you to spend extra time waiting on the Lord this week.
 Delight yourself in Him.
 Listen for His voice.
 Spend extra time praising Him out loud tonight and tomorrow morning and tomorrow night.
 Then wait quietly before Him, like a child in a parent's lap.

 Closing Prayer: Lord, I repent of all the religious days when I walked in my own strength and complained about my problems.
 Thank you for dealing with me as Your son.
 I praise You for Your love and grace towards me.
 Enlarge me and let me shine as a testimony to Your faithfulness, I pray.
 Amen.